TomaszKandula/SongLyrics/README.md

 # SongLyrics

-SongLyrics project allow to traverse through different artists to find songs from albums for lyrics.
+Song Lyrics project allow to traverse through different artists to find songs from albums for lyrics.

-In the future, this project will also allow to register an account, and users will be able to add and modify artists data (albums, songs, lyrics etc.).
-The project will be deployed on Azure cloud, the domain is yet to be determined.
+In the future, this project may also allow to register an account, and the users will be able to add and modify artists data (albums, songs, lyrics, etc.).
+If decided, the project might be deployed on Azure cloud (then the domain is yet to be determined).

 ## Tech-stack